 In the case of an acquisition made by a non-banking financial company whose principal business is the acquisition of securities, this shall not be applicable.

-The exemption allowed to NBFC (Non-Banking Financial Institution), shall be with respect to investment and lending activities majorly.
+The exemption allowed to NBFCs (Non-Banking Financial Institutions) shall be primarily with respect to investment and lending activities.

 Penalty for Contravention

-The punishment in case of any committing of contravention of section 186 would be:
+The punishment in case of any contravention of section 186 would be:

 – The company shall be levied with a fine of a minimum of INR 25,000 to a maximum of INR 5,00,000.

-– For any official in default maximum imprisonment of 2 years and fine shall be a minimum of INR 25,000 and a maximum of INR 1,00,000.
+– For any official in default, maximum imprisonment of 2 years and a fine shall be a minimum of INR 25,000 and a maximum of INR 1,00,000.

 Section 2(22)(e) of Income Tax Act

-According to provisions of section 2(22)(e) of Income Tax Act, when a company in which the public are not substantially interested or a closely held company, extends a loan or advance to:
+According to provisions of section 2(22)(e) of the Income Tax Act, when a company in which the public is not substantially interested or a closely held company extends a loan or advance to:

-- any of its shareholders who has more than 10% voting power in the company; or
+- Any of its shareholders who have more than 10% voting power in the company; or

 Exceptions